 From my perspective, Jackie is obviously an accomplished person with a personal brand that matters.
 My advice was to take the project to a higher level.
 This process would involve three things: first, refine the cover concept and give it higher production values.
 Second, add value to the book with a page design that would be reader-friendly, communicate the book’s central concept, and be visually appealing to her audience.
 Thirdly, use an enhanced print strategy.

-To communicate the book’s subject matter—seven secrets about teen relationships and sexuality—I developed a graphic for the cover that combines DNA with heart symbols and numbers in a formulas design.
-The seven appears to peels back to reveal this formula (the peel-back illusion was part of the original design concept).
+To communicate the book’s subject matter—seven secrets about teen relationships and sexuality—I developed a graphic for the cover that combines DNA with heart symbols and numbers in the design of a formula.
+The number seven appears to peels back to reveal this formula (the peel-back illusion was part of the original design concept).

 In the interior page design, the up-right and inverted hearts were incorporated into the running heads.
 Rather than have pages filled with nothing more than a long stream of text, design features are added to enhance the page layouts.
 Pull quotes are added to help draw the reader into the explanations.
 Design elements are used to make the different information categories in the book stand out—dialogues, statistics, special features, and tables with comparisons.
 These features are made to stand out by adding a second spot color in the print process.